backups-obsidian/backup-obsidian/main/100 study-notes/102 AWS DVA/Lambda IAM Role.md

 - Sample managed policies for Lambda:
 	- **AWSLambdaBasicExecutionRole**:  *Upload logs to CloudWatch*.
 	- AWSLambdaKinesisExecutionRole: Read from Kinesis
-	- AWSLambdaDynamoDBExecutionRoleRead: from DynamoDB Streams
+	- AWSLambdaDynamoDBExecutionRole: Read from DynamoDB Streams
 	- *AWSLambdaSQSQueueExecutionRole*: *Read from SQS*
 	- AWSLambdaVPCAccessExecutionRole: Deploy Lambda function in VPC
 	- AWSXRayDaemonWriteAccess: Upload trace data to X-Ray.